multigcs/riocore/README.md

 ```

 > [!WARNING]
-> all file will be overwritte by the generator tool
+> all files will be overwritte by the generator tool
 >
 > if you change the .ini file by hand, for example, you should make a copy of it